HumbertoDiego/lidar-experiments/6-Kinect.md

 ## <a name="section-2"></a> 2.
 Hardware setup

-The original idea is a sand box with a kinect and a projector, both aiming the sand, get Kinect depths whith a computer, paint and contour plot them in real time and project it back into the sand.
-Original implementation still can be found in [Augmented Reality SandBox](https://github.com/HumbertoDiego/SarndBoxExplorer).
+The original idea is a sand box with a kinect and a projector, both aiming the sand.
+We get Kinect depths whith a computer, paint and contour plot them in real time and project the plot back into the sand.
+Original implementation still can be found at [Augmented Reality SandBox](https://github.com/HumbertoDiego/SarndBoxExplorer).

-The new approach differs from original by taking more control of depths and using custom software to process data.
-Also we use a announcer and subscriber method where raw depth images are send by thea announcer to subscribers wich can be different computers, a small one acting as announcer and a more robust one as a subscriber to process images.
+The new approach differs from the original by taking more control of depths and using custom software to process data.
+Also, we use an announcer/subscriber method where raw depth images are sent by the announcer to subscribers wich can be different computers, a small one acting as announcer and a more robust one as a subscriber to process images.

 The overall ideia is presented by below image:

 <img src="imgs/setup-07.png">

 The implementation resulted in:

 ## <a name="section-3"></a> 3.
 Software setup